n3s-online/youtube-tools-mcp/README.md

 - **Search YouTube videos** using the official YouTube Data API v3
 - **Extract full transcripts** from any YouTube video (when available)
+- **Store and retrieve video summaries** using a local libsql database
 - **Filter search results** by date, duration, quality, and more
 - **Get timestamped transcript segments** for precise referencing
 - **Support multiple languages** for international content